guowenshuai/szxjyt/cloud-album/README.md

 ## (0) Project Name and Team Slack Handles

-**Our project name is XJYT-Cloud-Album, We'are simon, Allen and Joe in Slack.
+**Our project name is Cloud-Album, We'are simon, Allen and Joe in Slack.
 Our team is one of filecoin miner and also we're developing IPFS applications**

 ## (1) Brief Project Description